matthewyeo1/ip/README.md

 ```
 find [keyword]
 ```
-Input this command followed by a keyword in your tasks to search for matching tasks.
+Input this command followed by a keyword in your tasks to search for matching tasks

 ### Mark Task as Complete
 ```
 mark [task ID]
 ```
-Input this command followed by the desired task ID to mark it as complete.
+Input this command followed by the desired task ID to mark it as complete

 ### Unmark Task
 ```
 unmark [task ID]
 ```
-Input this command followed by the desired task ID to unmark it.
+Input this command followed by the desired task ID to unmark it

 ### Delete Task
 ```
 delete [task ID]
 ```
-Input this command followed by the desired task ID to delete it.
+Input this command followed by the desired task ID to delete it

 ### Exit the Application
 ```
 bye
 ```
-Exit the ACE task manager application.
+Exit the ACE task manager application

 ## Prerequisites